becktothefuture/mccann-website/docs/ACCORDION_WEBFLOW_SETUP.md

 ### Common Issues

-**Nothing animates**: Check that events are firing in console **All items animate**: Your selector isn't specific enough - use `.is-active > .acc-item` **Items stay hidden**: Remove any global GSAP initial states on `.acc-item`
+**Nothing animates**: Check that events are firing in console and `.acc-animate-target` class is being added **All items animate**: Make sure you're using `.acc-animate-target` selector, not `.acc-item` **Items stay hidden**: Remove any global GSAP initial states on `.acc-item` **Debug functions not available**: The accordion must initialize first - wait for page load

 ### The Key Insight

-Webflow's GSAP evaluates selectors at the moment the event fires.
-By using `.is-active > .acc-item`, we're targeting only the items that are children of the currently active panel.
-The JavaScript manages the `.is-active` class, and Webflow handles the animation.
+Webflow's GSAP works best with simple class selectors.
+By using `.acc-animate-target`, we're explicitly marking which items should animate at any given moment.
+The JavaScript manages adding/removing this class to the right items, and Webflow handles the animation.

-This is simpler, more reliable, and works with Webflow's architecture rather than against it.
+This approach avoids complex selectors and dynamic attributes that Webflow struggles with, resulting in reliable, predictable animations.